mickelson/attract/Readme.md

 load it as "Text CSV").
 The file has one game entry per line, with the very first line of the file specifying what each column represents.

-In addition to the Romlist generation function available in config mode, Attract-Mode can generate a romlist for multiple emulators from the command line using the following command:
+In addition to the romlist generation function available in config mode, Attract-Mode can generate a romlist for multiple emulators from the command line using the following command:

+		attract --build-romlist <emulator names...>

+You can also import romlists from MameWah/Wahcade! (.lst), Attract-Mode (.txt) and HyperSpin (.xml) using the following command:

-		attract --build-rom-list [emulator names...]
+		attract --import-romlist <file> [emulator name]

+The --build-romlist and --import-romlist options can be chained together in all sorts of strange and wonderful ways to generate combined Attract-Mode romlists.
+So:

+`attract --import-romlist mame.lst --import-romlist nintendo.lst nestopia`

+will combine the entries from the mame.lst and nintendo.lst files (located in the current directory) into a single Attract-Mode romlist.
+The "mame" emulator will be used for the mame.lst games, while the "nestopia" emulator will be used for the nintendo.lst games.

+If you wish to specify the name of the created romlist at the command line, you can do so with the `--output <name>` option.
+Beware that this will overwrite any existing Attract-Mode romlist with the specified name.

 [Compile.md]: Compile.md
 [Layouts.md]: Layouts.md